 Here at Historic UK, we know all too well that planning a family holiday can be a rather stressful time.
 As well as the planning which can often feel like you’re about to mobilise a small army, there’s also the worry that the kids won’t have enough to keep them occupied or – perhaps worst of all – the extra cost that comes with all of the attractions to keep them busy!

 Fear not though, as we’ve found five fantastic family-friendly holiday cottages from across the UK, all of which are affordable and have enough to keep the children busy for an entire holiday.

 Sleeping between 2 and 10 people, this small collection of cottages are nestled within the 500 acre estate of the world famous Leeds Castle.
 Guests have unlimited access to the castle and grounds throughout their stay, including The Knights’ Realm Adventure Playground for children (and big children alike!).
 This adventure playground includes an aerial runway, secret tunnels, turf maze and much more to keep the whole family occupied… there’s even a free flying falconry display!
 Additional activities which are available at cost include golfing, hot air ballooning (seasonal) and a zip wire adventure.

-In terms of the properties themselves, many of them are historic including Keepers House which dates back hundreds of years, and Broomfield Cottage which was originally a Napoleonic soldier’s barracks.
+In terms of the properties themselves, many of them are historic including Keepers House which dates back hundreds of years, and the Guards House which was originally a Napoleonic soldier’s barracks.

 2. Watermouth Castle, North Devon